nrc-cnrc/MetroloPy/docs/hand_made_doc.rst

       True.

-   -  **ci_marker_options**: (dict) A dictionary containing keywords to be passed to the pylab.axvline method which draws the confidence interval markers.
+   -  **ci_marker_options**: (dict) A dictionary containing keywords to be passed to the pyplot.axvline method which draws the confidence interval markers.

-   -  **hold**: (bool) If this is False pylab.show() is called before this method exits.
-If it is True pylab.show() is not called.
+   -  **hold**: (bool) If this is False pyplot.show() is called before this method exits.
+If it is True pyplot.show() is not called.
 The default is False.

-   -  **plot_options**: These are optional keyword arguments that are passed to the pylab.hist method.
+   -  **plot_options**: These are optional keyword arguments that are passed to the pyplot.hist method.
 For example bins=50 overrides the default number of bins (100).
-For other options see the pylab.hist documentation.
+For other options see the pyplot.hist documentation.

 .. _covplot: